-SCTLC is working to re-open this pedestrian-bicycle crossing for the benefit of the neighborhood and the east-west bicycle boulevard.
+SCTLC is working to re-open this bike-ped crossing for the neighborhood and east-west bicycle boulevard.

-Sales tax transportation funding extension, will probably be on the ballot in 2020.
+Sales tax transportation funding measure, will be on the ballot November 3, 2020.
+Vote yes!

 People-centered communities need alternatives to the automobile that combine safety, convenience and affordability.